SLEEP AND ADRENAL FATIGUE CONNECTION

 - Afternoon headaches, etc.

-Untreated people might appear in constant lack of energy.
+Untreated people might appear to have a constant lack of energy.
 One of the real-life examples that I can share is a woman with her professional career as a library worker.
 Even though the work itself doesn’t demand a lot of physical or even mental activity, she would complain about an inability to do the tasks and needed to have at least a 30-minute power nap.
-The first thing that she would do after coming home would be falling in the bed.
+The first thing that she would do after coming home would be falling into bed.
 And she would have a troubled sleep (rolling over in the bed many times).
 And all this was going on for years.

-It is also important to note that during sleep, when the blood sugar levels start to drop, and the body needs to have an appropriate cortisol level to deprive the body of a stress response.
-Then the body releases adrenalin hormone that can also wake up in the middle of the night.
+It is also important to note that during sleep, when blood sugar levels start to drop, the body needs to have an appropriate cortisol level to deprive the body of a stress response.
+So the body releases adrenalin hormones that can also wake us up in the middle of the night.

 One of the additional options that are suggested to solve the problem after testing is personalized nutritional support.
-It is essential to understand that adrenal fatigue and sleep problems are a severe issue that needs to be addressed.
+It is essential to understand that adrenal fatigue and sleep problems are severe issues that need to be addressed.